How to Talk to Chat Bots

 Good and Bad: Stochastic Outputs and Temperature

-setting adjusts how much the selection of next token deviates from the most likely.
+The temperature setting adjusts how much the selection of next token deviates from the most likely.

 - Good: It’s what lends chat bots that ‘human-ness’.